atatomir/Owey/README.md

 # Owey
-Owey is a simple iOS app that keeps track of all expenses shared with your friends.
+Owey is a simple iOS app that keeps track of expenses shared with your friends.
 It is great for students, roommates, couples, groups and anybody who wants to avoid disputes over the bill.